Understanding the role that credit reporters fill is a first step in taking control of your credit reputation

 Utilising a credit reporter like Equifax which is New Zealand's leading consumer credit information provider will assist you to manage your credit details and activities effectively.

-Equifax is a Credit Reporter as defined in the Credit Reporting Privacy Code 2004 and collects credit information from credit providers and other entities permitted under the Credit Reporting Privacy Code 2004, such as Ministry of Justice and prospective employers.
+Equifax is a Credit Reporter as defined in the Credit Reporting Privacy Act 2020 and collects credit information from credit providers and other entities permitted under the Credit Reporting Privacy Act 2020, such as Ministry of Justice and prospective employers.

 To be able to collect this information Equifax needs to have Subscriber Agreements in place from the credit providers who fall into the category of banks, credit unions, finance houses etc. who offer credit to corporates, commercial and consumers.